SebaTrag/LabAIML/README.md

 ## Lab Course :: Introduction to Artificial Intelligence and Machine Learning

-This repository features a series of interactive Jupyter Notebooks for the Spring term 2021 lab course accompanying the 8,048,1.00 *Introduction to Artificial Intelligence and Machine Learning* course offered at the University of St. Gallen (HSG).
+This repository features a series of interactive Jupyter Notebooks for the Fall term 2021 lab course accompanying the 7,044,1.00 *Introduction to Artificial Intelligence and Machine Learning* course offered at the University of St. Gallen (HSG).

 The goal of this voluntary lab course is to teach some basics in Python programming, machine learning and artificial